 ‘You never use the library, Missy.
 I haven’t seen you put your foot in the library since we got here.
 You always read the same book.’

 ‘A classic you’ve been reading over and over since high school, Missy.
-You must know it by heart now.’
+You must know it by heart.’

 ‘I don’t.
-But if you insist, go ahead and install your granddaughter, transforming my house!’
+But if you insist, go ahead and transform my house for your granddaughter!’
 She ambles off, grumbling about certain persons who think they always know best…

 ‘I don’t know, ma’am… We sell a lot of these steampunk lamps to children…’